LEARN MORE ABOUT FLINT HILL

 Inside the Upper School Course Selection Process

 In addition to reminders about diploma-required courses, teacher recommendations are part of the discussion that we have with our students.
-We want teachers to be able to share with students the skills that they have been working on, where the proficiencies exist, where they need a little more work, and how this translates to the next course they select in a subject area.
+We want teachers to be able to share with students the skills that they have been working on, where proficiencies exist, where they need a little more work, and how this translates to the next course they select in a subject area.
 Teacher recommendations are very valuable.

 Skill development: it's important for our students to be able to articulate what skills they're learning.
 Obviously, the content is going to be the title of the course — they will know that — but within the titled course, what are the prime skills?
 Is it creative writing?
 Is it critical writing?
 Are they working on project-based learning and collaboration with a team approach?
 Are they focused on certain study skills that are unique to a subject area?
 Skill development becomes a very critical piece of the conversation as we're thinking about courses for next year.